Hormonal imbalance symptoms range from unexplained weight changes to persistent fatigue. Here’s what to look out for and how to find relief.

 Your skin and hair are surprisingly responsive to hormonal shifts.
 You may notice:

-Women specifically may experience painful intercourse or vaginal dryness, while men may experience erectile dysfunction or performance issues.
+Women may specifically notice painful intercourse, vaginal dryness, or changes in natural lubrication.
+Men might experience erectile dysfunction or performance difficulties.

-These changes can be frustrating and may affect relationships, but they're often signals of an underlying hormonal issue that can be addressed with proper care.
+These changes can feel frustrating and may strain intimate relationships, but they're often clear signals of underlying hormonal issues that respond well to appropriate treatment.

 How to know if you have a hormonal imbalance